-Hitting this shortcut will close the tab that’s currently open, so proceed with caution.
-On second thought, go wild — you can always press Ctrl+Shift+T.
+Using this shortcut will close the tab that’s currently open, so proceed with caution.
+Then again, you can always press Ctrl+Shift+T.

 You don’t need to open the Google Chrome menu, and navigate to “more tools” to clear your browsing data.
 Just use this shortcut to quickly open the relevant window.

-This is a handy time saver at the internet cafe, if you’re using a loaner machine or if the needs arises for whatever reason.
+This is a handy time-saver at the internet cafe, if you’re using a loaner machine or if the need arises for whatever reason.

 There are two ways you can add your cursor to the search/address bar.
 The straightforward way is to move your mouse to the address bar and click in the field, while the second way is to simply tap Ctrl+L.

 Of course, if you’ve just opened up a new tab, your cursor is automatically placed into the search bar anyway.
 But this is useful if you don’t need to open a new tab anyway.